john-arthur-sft/Hotel-reservation-management/README.md

  # If you want to change something please add it to the new branches do not commit any changes to main branch.

+ # steps needed to be changed for database section

+ 1) in the place of password in the "mysql.connect(..,password = "--")" add the password you set for your SQL servr